ecadlabs/taquito/website/src/cloudflare/chatkit/README.md

 npm run deploy
 ```

-When developing locally, update `apiEndpoint` in `ChatKitWidget.astro` to `http://localhost:8787/api/chatkit/session`.
+When developing locally, update `apiEndpoint` in `ChatKitWidget.astro` to `http://localhost:8787/api/chatkit/session` and run the worker with `npx wrangler run dev`.

 ## API